 Greenway review is not required for any of the situations listed below.
 The situations listed below are still subject to the Greenway development standards.
-When no development is proposed, removal of trees allowed under the exemptions below are subject to the tree permit requirements of Title 11, Trees.
-Exempt situations are:
+The situations are:

 - A. As illustrated in Figure 440-3, alterations to development in the River Industrial zone that are outside of the areas listed below: - 1.
 The greenway setback; - 2.
 Riverward of the greenway setback; - 3.
 Within 50 feet landward of the greenway setback; or - 4.
-Within 50 feet of River Natural zoned land; - B. Alterations to development landward of the greenway setback when not in or within 50 feet of River Natural zoned land, that either do not require a building permit or are valued at less than \$25,000; - C. Changes to the interior of a building where there are no exterior alterations; - D. Development of or changes to the greenway trail or access paths provided that all development standards including the standards of Chapter 33.272, Public Recreational
+Within 50 feet of River Natural zoned land; - B. Alterations to development landward of the greenway setback when not in or within 50 feet of River Natural zoned land, that either do not require a building permit or are valued at less than \$25,000; - C. Changes to the interior of a building where there are no exterior alterations;

-Trails, are met.
-Development of or changes in a viewpoint or view corridor, as indicated on Map 440-1, will require greenway review;

-- E. Activities allowed by the base zone which are usual and necessary for the use and enjoyment of an existing house, including the modification of existing accessory structures or facilities, and the construction of driveways; - F. Excavations and fills under 50 cubic yards; - G. The normal maintenance and repair necessary for an existing development;
+- D. Development of or changes to the greenway trail or access paths provided that all development standards including the standards of Chapter 33.272, Public Recreational Trails, are met.
+Development of or changes in a viewpoint or view corridor, as indicated on Map 440-1, will require greenway review; - E. Activities allowed by the base zone which are usual and necessary for the use and enjoyment of an existing house, including the modification of existing accessory structures or facilities, and the construction of driveways; - F. Excavations and fills under 50 cubic yards; - G. The normal maintenance and repair necessary for an existing development;